belinore/42-minitalk/README.md

 - `SIGUSR1` represents a binary `0`
 - `SIGUSR2` represents a binary `1`

 The server receives each signal, records it and prints once a complete byte has been receieved.
 After receiving each bit, the server sends a confirmation signal back to the client.
-This synchronization allows safe communication at high speeds without artificial delays.
+This synchronization allows safe communication at high speeds without artificial delays (like using usleep between sending each bit).

 ## Project Structure